Deepneet/Deepneet.github.io/README.md

 ## 3-march,2020
 - Submitted the synopsis of project-Report Generation from Moodle
-- Created this github page with the help of following link [https://guides.github.com/features/pages/]
+- Created this github page with the help of this link [https://guides.github.com/features/pages/]
 -----------------------------------------------------------------------------------------------------------------------------